Ladybugs (film): Plot

-Chester Lee is desperate for a promotion at work and some respect from his boss.
-To impress his boss, he fabricates a story of having been an excellent soccer player in his youth.
-However, he gets badgered into coaching a girls' team called the Ladybugs, sponsored by his company.
-Dragging his assistant Julie along as assistant coach, Chester figures the gig will be easy since the Ladybugs are a dynasty, having dominated previous seasons.
-If he can get this team to a championship, he will get the promotion.
-Unfortunately, only one player has returned for the new season, and the rest of the team has never played soccer before.
-The new team, which includes the boss's daughter, Kimberly, are clueless and make a dreadful start to the season, receiving no help from coach Chester.
-His boss demands better results by the time he comes back from vacation.
+Chester Lee is desperate for a promotion at work.
+Craving respect from his boss, he fabricates a story of having been an excellent soccer player in his youth.
+Consequently, he gets badgered into coaching a girls' soccer team the company sponsors, called the Ladybugs.
+With his assistant Julie along as assistant coach, Chester imagines the task will be easy since the Ladybugs are a dynasty, having dominated previous seasons, and believes getting the team to a championship will get him the promotion.
+However, only one player has returned for the new season.
+The rest of the team has never played soccer before and the girls, including the boss's daughter, Kimberly, are clueless.
+After a dreadful start to the season, Chester has no idea how to improve the team.
+His boss gives him an ultimatum to start winning before he returns from vacation.

-In his personal life, Chester is engaged to Bess, who has a son named Matthew from a previous marriage.
-Matthew happens to be a great soccer player, but poor grades and neglecting to finish his homework get him kicked off the team.
-Chester explains his predicament to Matthew, admits he knows nothing about soccer, and begs him for help.
-He then invites Matthew to watch the Ladybugs practice and offer advice, which inspires Chester to persuade him to dress up as a girl and play on the team, under the alias of "Martha."
-Matthew has a crush on Kimberly from school, which partly convinces him to follow through with the plan.
+Chester's fiancee Bess a son named Matthew from a previous marriage who is a great soccer player.
+Poor grades and neglecting his homework got him kicked off the team.
+Chester admits to Matthew he knows nothing about soccer, and begs him for help.
+When Matthew watches the Ladybugs practice, Chester decides to dress him as a girl and play on the team under the alias "Martha."
+Matthew's crush on Kimberly helps convince him to agree.
 Only Chester and Julie know Martha's secret identity.

-In his first game with the team, Matthew plays selfishly and has an unsportsmanlike attitude.
-He quits the deal, leaving Chester feeling defeated and ready to tell Bess he lied about the promotion, afraid it will ruin their engagement.
-Feeling bad for Chester, Matthew reconsiders at the last minute.
+In his first game Matthew as Martha plays selfishly then quits the team.
+Chester, deflated, is ready to admit to Bess he lied about being promoted, afraid it will ruin their engagement.
+Feeling bad for Chester, Matthew reconsiders.
 Chester teaches Matthew how to act more polite and ladylike, and they go dress shopping together.
-During the next game, Matthew is more helpful and cooperative.
+During the next game, Matthew is a better teammate.
 He changes the coach's lineup, passes to his teammates, and encourages them while they score goals.
 Chester wants to take a player named Penny out, but Matthew wants to give her another chance.
 A motivated Penny dribbles the ball and assists a goal.
 They win the game, and the team celebrates with "Martha."